rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/35_tooling_and_debugging/355_record-rosbags-for-packages.md

     <ul>
     <li>**Upload Rate**: Specify the upload rate for the ROS bag file to be uploaded in the rapyuta.io platform. </li>
     <li>**Rate Units**: Specify the unit for the upload rate from the drop-down menu.
 You can select **Bytes/s**, **KB/s**, or**MB/s**.  </li>
-    <li>**Purge After**: If you want to delete the ROS bag file after it has been successfully uploaded to the rapyuta.io platform, click the toggle button.</li>
+    <li>**Purge After**: If you want to delete the ROS bag file after it has been successfully uploaded to the rapyuta.io platform, click the toggle-button.</li>
     </ul>
 ![device-rosbags](/images/dev-guide/rosbag-jobs/advanced-rosbags-device.png?classes=border,shadow&width=35pc)